+Current Code Staff Recommended Changes (e) building regulations applicable to new or existing buildings including regulations regarding wiring, fire walls, sprinklers, flammable materials, fire escapes, (f) recommend changes regarding public transit routes and schedules, one-way and two-way street patterns, park and ride facilities, shuttle services, and pedestrian facilities; (g) recommend architectural and engineering designs for public facilities including street lighting, street furniture, signs, landscaping, utility facilities, sidewalks and streets.
 The modified and additional regulations would apply to: Renovations and additions to contributing structures New construction (except interior remodels and additions to noncontributing structures).
 Renovations to make a non-contributing structure contributing.
 Non-contributing buildings would be exempt from HD regulations, except for the modified site development, parking, and compatibility standards requirements.
-Remains the same, but also require certificate for exterior changes to contributing buildings in a local historic district.
-Examples of exterior changes include window replacement, porch additions, etc. Historic landmarks, but not contributing buildings in a historic district, require HLC approval for painting with a new color scheme. · Current Code (e) building regulations applicable to new or existing buildings including regulations regarding wiring, fire walls, sprinklers, flammable materials, fire escapes, (f) recommend changes regarding public transit routes and schedules, one-way and two-way street patterns, park and ride facilities, shuttle services, and pedestrian facilities; (g) recommend architectural and engineering designs for public facilities including street lighting, street furniture, signs, landscaping, utility facilities, sidewalks and streets.
-Exterior Changes A Certificate of Appropriateness must be approved by the Historic Landmark Commission for non-routine maintenance on exterior of "historic landmarks."
+SCHAME ON TEOF APPRIOPRIMENTESSIRBOUREMENTS SERVENCE Exterior Changes A Certificate of Appropriateness must be approved by the Historic Landmark Commission for non-routine maintenance on exterior of "historic landmarks." ne, but also require certificate for exterior changes to lings in a local historic district.
 (It is unclear in the Code whether this review is required for historic districts as well.)
+Examples of exterior changes include window replacement, porch additions, etc. Historic landmarks, but not contributing buildings in a historic district, require HLC approval for painting with a new color scheme.
 Relocation A Certificate of Appropriateness must be approved by the Historic Landmark Commission for relocation of a historic landmark.
 There is one general set of guidelines to cover demolition and relocation reviews.
-Demolition A Certificate of Appropriateness must be approved by the Historic Landmark Commission for demolition of a historic landmark.
-There is one general set of guidelines to cover demolition and relocation reviews.
+Remains the same, but also require certificate for relocation to contributing buildings in a local historic district.
+A non-contributing property in a historic district can get a relocation permit without a Certificate of Appropriateness.
+A Certificate of Appropriateness must be approved by the Historic Landmark Commission for demolition of a historic landmark.
+There is one general set The requirements for demolition or relocation of a landmark and a property contributing to the historic district would be identical.
+Of guidelines to cover demolition and relocation reviews.
+A non-contributing property in a instruct can get a demolition permission of Appropriateness.
+Without a Certificate of Appropriateness.
+A non-contributing property in a instoric district can get a demolition permit without a Certificate of Appropriateness.
 The Code requires that an owner of a designated landmark maintain the exterior of the building to ensure structural soundness.
-If deficient, then the Building and Standards Commission is required to hold a hearing and forward recommendation to City Council as to how to address the problems.
+If deficient, then the Building and standards Commission is boundards to hold a beginn and The inspectors for Building and Standards must forward all cases for demolition in historical districts to the HPO at least 10 days prior to the building and Standards with the principle of the forward recommendation to City Council as to how to address the problems. between the B&S Commission and the HLC.
+If the building does not contribute to the historic district, the demolition order can proceed without a HLC hearing.
+Contributing buildings to a historic district will receive orders to repair rather than to demolish, unless the Historic Landmark Commission approves delitoriation of the structure.